-Assessments of pricing mechanisms show generally that they lead to reduced emissions, even in sectors that receive free allocation such as industry (Bayer and Aklin 2020; Narassimhan et al. 2018; Martin et al. 2016; Haites et al. 2018; Metcalf 2019).
-However, questions remain as to whether these schemes can bring emissions down fast enough to reach the Paris Agreement goals (World Bank Group 2019; Tvinnereim and Mehling 2018; Boyce 2018b).
-Most carbon prices are well below the levels needed to motivate investments in high-cost options that are needed to reach net zero emissions (see Section 11.4.1.5).
-Among the 64 carbon price schemes implemented worldwide today, only nine have carbon prices above 40 USD (World Bank 2020).
-These are all based in Europe and include EU Emissions Trading System (ETS) (above 40 USD since March 2021), Switzerland ETS, and seven countries with carbon taxes.
-Furthermore, emissions-intensive and trade-exposed (EITE) industries are typically allowed exemptions and receive provisions that shelter them from any significant cost increase in

-1 virtually all pricing schemes (Haites 2018).
-These provisions have been allocated due to concerns about 2 loss of competitiveness and carbon leakage which result from relocation and increased imports from 3 jurisdictions with no, or weak, GHG emission regulations (Branger and Quirion 2014a; Jakob 2021a; 4 Branger and Quirion 2014b).
-Embodied emissions in international trade accounts for one quarter of 5 global CO2 emissions in 2015 (Moran et al. 2018) and has increased significantly over the past few decades, representing a significant challenge to competitiveness related to climate policy.
-CBAM, or 6 7 CBA) are trade-based mechanisms designed to 'equalise' the carbon costs for domestic and foreign 8 producers.
-They are increasingly being considered by policy makers to address carbon leakage and 9 create a level playing field for products produced in jurisdiction with no, or lower, carbon price (Mehling et al. 2019; Markkanen et al. 2021).
-On 14 July 2021, the European Commission adopted a 10 proposal for a CBAM that requires importers of aluminium, cement, iron and steel, electricity and 11 fertiliser to buy certificates at the ETS price for the emissions embedded in the imported products 12 (European Commission 2021; Mörsdorf 2021).
-CBAMs should be crafted very carefully, to meet 13 technical and legal challenges (Rocchi et al. 2018; Sakai and Barrett 2016; Jakob et al. 2014; Cosbey et 14 al. 2019; Pyrka et al. 2020; Joltreau and Sommerfeld 2019).
-Technical challenges arise because 15 16 estimating the price adjustment requires reliable data on the GHG content of products imported as well as a clear understanding of the climate policies implications from the countries of imports.
-Application 17 18 of pricing tools in industry requires standardization (benchmarking) of carbon intensity assessments at 19 products, installations, enterprises, countries, regions, and the global level.
-The limited number of 20 existing benchmarking systems are not yet harmonizeded and thus not able fulfill this function 21 effectively.
-This limits the scope of products that can potentially be covered by CBAM type policies 22 (Bashmakov et al. 2021a).
+Assessments of pricing mechanisms show generally that they lead to reduced emissions, even in sectors that receive free allocation such as industry (Martin et al. 2016; Haites et al. 2018; Narassimhan et al. 2018; Metcalf 2019; Bayer and Aklin 2020).
+However, guestions remain as to whether these schemes can bring emissions down fast enough to reach the Paris Agreement goals (Boyce 2018; Tvinnereim and Mehling 2018; World Bank Group 2019).
+Most carbon prices are well below the levels needed to motivate investments in high-cost options that are needed to reach net zero emissions (Section 11.4.1.5).
+Among the 64 carbon-price schemes implemented worldwide today, only nine have carbon prices above USD40 (World Bank 2020).
+These are all based in Europe and include EU Emissions Trading System (ETS) (above USD40 since March 2021), Switzerland ETS, and seven countries with carbon taxes.
+Furthermore, emissionsintensive and trade-exposed (EITE) industries are typically allowed exemptions and receive provisions that shelter them from any significant cost increase in virtually all pricing schemes (Haites 2018).
+These provisions have been allocated due to concerns about loss of competitiveness and carbon leakage which result from relocation and increased imports from jurisdictions with no, or weak, GHG emission regulations (Branger and Quirion 2014a; Branger and Quirion 2014b; Jakob 2021a).
+Embodied emissions in international trade accounts for one quarter of global CO2 emissions in 2015 (Moran et al. 2018) and has increased significantly over the past few decades, representing a significant challenge to competitiveness related to climate policy.
+CBAM, or CBA are trade-based mechanisms designed to 'equalise' the carbon costs for domestic and foreign producers.
+They are increasingly being considered by policymakers to address carbon leakage and create a level playing field for products produced in jurisdiction with no, or lower, carbon price (Mehling et al. 2019; Markkanen et al. 2021).
+On 14 July 2021, the European Commission adopted a proposal for a CBAM that requires importers of aluminium, cement, iron and steel, electricity and fertiliser to buy certificates at the ETS price for the emissions embedded in the imported products (European Commission 2021; Mörsdorf 2021).
+CBAMs should be crafted very carefully, to meet technical and legal challenges (Jakob et al. 2014; Sakai and Barrett 2016; Rocchi et al. 2018; Cosbey et al. 2019; Joltreau and Sommerfeld 2019; Pyrka et al. 2020).
+Technical challenges arise because estimating the price adjustment requires reliable data on the GHG content of products imported as well as a clear understanding of the climate policy implications from the countries of imports.
+Application of pricing tools in industry requires standardisation (benchmarking) of carbon-intensity assessments at products, installations, enterprises, countries, regions, and the global level.
+The limited number of existing benchmarking systems are not yet harmonised and thus not able to fulfill this function effectively.
+This limits the scope of products that can potentially be covered by CBAM-type policies (Bashmakov et al. 2021a).